 The first step in an outbreak is identifying it.
-In the case of the COVID-19 outbreak, a cluster of cases of pneumonia were first identified.
-To determine that a cluster of cases is an outbreak, they need to be linked in time and place – as these were.
+To determine that a cluster of cases is an outbreak, they need to be linked in time and place.

-31 December 2019 Cluster of cases of pneumonia of unknown aetiology (unknown cause) detected in Wuhan City, Hubei Province, China.
-China alerted the World Health Organization (WHO) China Country Office.
+31 December 2019 China alerted the World Health Organization (WHO) China Country Office of a cluster of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province, China.
 (1)

 Case definitions determine who may be, and who is, part of an outbreak.
 “Pneumonia of unknown aetiology,” is a definition used in surveillance which includes standardised, specific criteria, established following the Severe Acute Respiratory Syndrome (SARS) outbreak in 2002-2003.
 (2)

 Common exposures in those meeting the case definition can then be investigated to identify a source and early interventions can be introduced to reduce the spread from this source.